CaptainSpectacular/pos_web_app/README.md

 # Deployed Application

- ### Under construction!
-I've exceeded their database limits!
+ ### Due to constraints on Heroku's database requirements, only one set has been imported into the database.
 You can find a production version of the app @ https://mtginventory.herokuapp.com/

 # Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+You can get key's to use either from TCGPlayer.com or contact me to use my API, which can be found [here](https://github.com/pollockcl/pos_api)!

 # Prerequisites
 ### Ruby 2.4 +